weifang993/kafka-clickstream-enrich/README.md

 Overview
 --------
 This forked repo has the original codebase updated to kafka streams 2.6.
+If using IntelliJ, by making this project a Maven project will enable intellisense prompts.

 This example takes 2 streams of data: Stream of searches and stream of user clicks It also takes a stream of profile-updates, representing changes to a profiles table (assume we are getting those changes from MySQL using KafkaConnect connector)